 In July 2018, Paul had just started a new business venture, but when he woke one night paralysed on his left side, he knew it wasn’t good.

-Financial planner Paul spent the next four weeks at Auckland City Hospital, starting in the Stroke Intensive Care Unit (ICU), before spending three weeks on Rangitoto Ward under the care of nurses and occupational therapists.
-Rangitoto Ward is part of Reablement Services within Auckland DHB’s Community & Long Term Conditions directorate, providing physical rehabilitation to meet a range of patients’ needs, such as stroke and accident rehabilitation.
+Financial planner Paul spent the next four weeks at Auckland City Hospital, starting in the Stroke Intensive Care Unit (ICU), then moving to Rangitoto Ward under the care of nurses and occupational therapists.

 “On my first day in hospital, I was so sick with a physical reaction to the stroke.”
 A CAT scan revealed a small blood clot in the right-hand side of Paul’s brain, which meant his mobility was affected, but not his cognitive ability.
-The clot’s position also meant it couldn’t be surgically removed.
-While in the ICU, Paul underwent a series of tests and started medication, which he still takes today to prevent another stroke.
+The clot’s position also meant it couldn’t be surgically removed, but Paul underwent a series of tests and started medication to prevent another stroke.

-Paul felt relieved to move up to Rangitoto Ward: “It was a big step on my road to recovery, the views were amazing, and I bonded with my three roommates.
-We were all so different, and were there for different reasons, but there was a lot of camaraderie in the room.”
+After a week in the ICU, Paul felt relieved to move up to Rangitoto Ward: “It was a big step on my road to recovery, the views were amazing, and I bonded with my three roommates.
+We were all so different and were there for different reasons, but there was a lot of camaraderie in the room.”

 “Days on the ward were full-on.
 Helen would pin up my timetable for the week, and it was go-go-go.
 They definitely don’t leave you in your hospital bed; they’re by your side in the gym each day and always encouraging you to use your left side practically.
 Every day, I was getting a bit stronger.”